Cardiac/Peripheral Vascular Catheterizations

 - Implement relaxation techniques to calm nerves before and during testing.
 Medication may be given before cardiac catheterization to help reduce anxiety.

-The Cardiac Catheterization Procedure
+How is a Cardiac Catheterization Procedure Performed?

 Cardiac catheterization takes place in an operating room that is equipped with special imaging devices.
 This may be referred to as a cardiac cath lab.

 Typically, patients are sedated before their procedure begins.
 Sedation is not general anesthesia so patients are awake but calm and comfortable.
 Your doctor will discuss your anesthesia with you prior to your procedure based on the particulars of your case.